ketanbhatt/ketanbhatt.github.io/_posts/2016-04-19-building-habits-with-github-electron.md

 Well, we started this a month back, and then lost momentum (I got busy doing other awesome stuff at [SquadRun](https://squadrun.co/)).
 Me and Arpit together have a Mac and a Linux machine between us, so this hasn't been tested on Windows.

 We would love to have somebody finish what we started.
-Here is the reposiotry: [ketanbhatt/habits](https://github.com/ketanbhatt/habits)
+Here is the repository: [ketanbhatt/habits](https://github.com/ketanbhatt/habits)

 What has been done: